 How to choose this type of school

-Enroll your child at the enrollment office for the district you live in.
-Bring picture ID for you and your child’s birth certificate, passport, or I-94.
-You will also need immunization records and two items proving where you live.
+- Enroll your child for school at the enrollment office for the district you live in.
+(Note: You will need to bring a picture ID for you and your child’s birth certificate, passport, or I-94.
+You will also need immunization records and two items that prove where you live.)

-Complete the addtional lottery or selective admissions application.
+- You must complete the additional lottery or selective admissions application.